Barka Sayal Area

 Barka Sayal Area is one of the operational areas of the Central Coalfields Limited located mostly in the Ramgarh district, with a small portion in Hazaribagh district, in the state of Jharkhand, India.

-The projects of the Barka Sayal Area are: Bhurkunda underground, Central Saunda underground, Saunda D underground, Saunda underground, Sayal D underground, Urimari underground, North Urimari/ Birsa opencast, Bhurkunda opencast.
+The projects of the Barka Sayal Area are Bhurkunda underground, Central Saunda underground, Saunda D underground, Saunda underground, Sayal D underground, Urimari underground, North Urimari/ Birsa opencast, an Bhurkunda opencast.
 The area office is at Sayal, PO Saunda.

 Mining activity

 Mines and projects

 Bhurkunda colliery is an old mine operating in the South Karanpura Coalfield of Central Coalfields Ltd, in Ramgarh district.
 As of 2016–17, it was proposed to develop two separate projects – Bhurkunda underground and Bhurkunda open cast projects.
 Ramgarh Cantonment is 16 km on the east and Patratu is 10 km on the west.

 State Railways started the mine in 1924.
 It was transferred to National Coal Development Corporation in 1956 and to CCL in 1973.
 A project report, covering both the underground and opencast mine, was prepared in 1959, for a production of 1.04 million tonnes per year.
 At that time mineable reserve was estimated at 99 million tonnes.
 A project report for reorganisation of Bhurkunda underground mine was prepared in 1996.
 As of 2016–17, Hathidari and Bansgarha seams were being worked by bord and pillar system of mining.
 Production from Bhurkunda underground mine was 1.43 lakh tonnes in 2012–13, 1.49 lakh tonnes in 2013–14, 0.85 lakh tonnes in 2014-15 and 1.02 lakh tonnes in 2015–16.
 There are 11 seams in the Bhurkunda underground mine.
 These are (in order from top to bottom): 1.
 Kurse 2.
 Upper Nakari 3.
 Lower Nakari 4.
 Upper Semana 5.
 Lower Semana 6.
 Hathidari 7.
 Bansgarha 8.
 Upper Sirka 9.
 Lower Sirka 10.
 Argada 11.
 Argada A. The overburden from Balkudra open cast project is being dumped on the surface above the Hathidari an Bansgarha seams.
 Both the seams are classified as degree II for gassiness.
 In the project report, it is proposed to produce 0.3 million tonnes per year from Hathidari and Bansgarha seams.
 With an extractable reserve of 4.2 million tonnes in the two seams, the life of the mine is estimated to be around 20 years.